bpleines/ansible-infoblox/README.md

 Note: Restoring the snapshot is currently a manual step but I hope to have automation here soon too.

-A final playbook requires a second configured Infoblox instance.
-It provisions the second instance as a gridmaster candidate assuming nios_provider as the gridmaster.
+These final playbooks require a second configured Infoblox instance.

+This first playbook provisions the second instance as a gridmaster candidate assuming nios_provider as the gridmaster.
 It requires 4 variables to be defined:
 1. master_candidate_name
 2. master_candidate_address
 3. master_candidate_gateway